How NGOs Drive Disaster Relief Efforts Using Digital Campaigns

 Goonj’s Rahat campaign used social media to share community needs in real time.

 But the heart of Rahat was dignity.
-Through their ‘Cloth for Work’ initiative, communities rebuilt what mattered to them—roads, classrooms, homes—and received materials in return.
+Through their ‘Cloth for Work’ initiative, communities rebuilt what mattered to them, roads, classrooms, homes, and received materials in return.
 It wasn’t charity.
-It was collaboration.
+It was a collaboration.
 And it resonated.

 One campaign under the Rahat banner raised over ₹20 lakh.
-Another, focused on flood response, pulled in ₹16 lakh—powered almost entirely by digital donors.
+Another one, focused on responding to floods, raised ₹16 lakh, mostly from digital donors.

 In a world flooded with noise, Goonj’s quiet, truthful storytelling broke through.